• Drone

 • identifies as Black, Indigenous or a Person of Color

-• are a rising 7th and 8th graders
+• are a rising 7th and 8th grader

 • has a report card with mostly As, Bs and limited Cs(or equivalency of those grades)